 The New Zealand retail market has continued to show strong sales.
-Supermarkets and grocery sales volumes have returned to pre-COVID-19 levels, after the highs for the 2020 lockdown, where the supermarkets where the only foodservice businesses of any kind allowed to open.
-Despite these strong sales during 2020, the economic impact of COVID-19 and its effect on consumer spending is expected to soften demand.
-Forecasts for 2021 are for revenues to soften and this is anecdotally what the market is reporting.
+Supermarkets and grocery sales volumes were the beneficiaries of a second nationwide lockdown that started in August 2021.
+During this lockdown, the supermarkets where the only foodservice businesses of any kind allowed to open.
+As New Zealand navigates 2022, it followed the lead of the United States and United Kingdom, taking a "live with the virus" stance.
+New Zealand is reopening its borders, softening public health measures, and focusing on re-opening to the world.
+Forecasts for 2022 are for revenues to soften and this is anecdotally what the market is reporting.
 However, growth in grocery sales is expected to quickly return in subsequent years.